projectcapsule/capsule/docs/operator/use-cases/pod-priority-class.md

 - `tier-gold`, `tier-silver`, or `tier-bronze`, since these compile the regex declared in the annotation `priorityclass.capsule.clastix.io/allowed-regex`

 If a Pod is going to use a non-allowed _Priority Class_, it will be rejected by the Validation Webhook enforcing it.

+# What’s next

+See how Bill, the cluster admin, can assign a pool of nodes to Alice's tenant.
+[Assign a nodes pool](./nodes-pool.md).